wp-plugins/custom-comment-form-title/readme.txt

 * Plugin release

 == Upgrade Notice ==

+= 1.1 =
+* Custom Comment Form Title functionality is now available for Pages!

 = 1.01 =
 * Updated some text in the readme.txt file.
 No functionality changes.